Moepius/DENIZEN_SCRIPTS_DEV/scrapbook.md

 - group of black magicians on horses luring for travellers, 2 bandits with close range attacks, one magician with long range spells

+## custom spells

+- Thaumaturgische Singularität: Endagme spell, consumes all focus (mana) at once.
+Kills all standard mobs in a radius instantly and deals huge damage to bosses and strong mobs

 # Notes

 ### Claiming System (Colonies)